Camtrup/StonkApp/Stonk/README.md

 In this section we will write about how the code is built, everything from which libraries we are using to illustrations and the functioning of the different files.

+## Maven build
+Maven is a software project management and building tool.
+Based on the concept of a project object model (POM).
+The Maven-build for our app needs at least Java version 14, and JavaFX version 11.

+The reason we went with maven isntead of gradle is because It uses an XML file for declaring the project, its dependencies, the build order, and its required plugin.
+This is something we find familiar and easy to understand from doing former projects.

-## JSoup
+### JSoup
 **Stonk** is built with the library [JSoup](https://jsoup.org).
 Jsoup allows us to scrape and parse data from a website using DOM traversal and CSS selectors.
 Using this we are able to get information about every given stock in real-time.
+### Gson
+Gson is a great Java library that primary use is to convert Java Objects into their JSON representation.
+It also gets used to convert a JSON string to an equivalent Java object.
+### JSON-simple
+JSON-simple is s much simpler version og JSON.
+It uses a Java library library for JSON processing, read and write JSON data and full compliance with JSON specification.
+### JAVAFX
+JavaFX is a Java library that simplifies the development of Rich Internet Applications (RIA).
+Applications written using this library can be run across different platforms.
+The applications can also be run on various devices such as computers, mobile phones, TVs and tablets.
+### Spring Boot
+Spring Boot is an open source, micro-service-based Java network.
+The Spring Boot framework creates a completely production-ready environment that is fully configurable using the pre-built code in the code base.
+The Microservice architecture provides developers with a full-featured application, including embedded application servers.
 ## Maven build
 Maven is a software project management and building tool.
-Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information.
+Based on the concept of a project object model (POM).
 The Maven-build for our app needs at least Java version 14, and JavaFX version 11.

+The reason we went with maven isntead of gradle is because It uses an XML file for declaring the project, its dependencies, the build order, and its required plugin.
+This is something we find familiar and easy to understand from doing former projects.
-## SpotBugs, CheckStyle and JaCoCo
+### SpotBugs, CheckStyle and JaCoCo
 - Spotbugs has helped with finding unused codes and errors or bugs we were not able to find ourselves.

-- Checkstyle made the code quality much better by helping us keep up with coding standards.
+- Checkstyle made the code quality much better by helping standardizing our formatting to Google coding conventions

 - We use jacoco which is a Code Coverage Library, to check how much coverage our tests have.
 Our goal is to have at least 80% test coverage at each of our modules.